How To Make DIY Wine Cork Garland

 STEP 1:

-If you’re making garland for a Christmas tree, The Christmas Loft recommends 9-12 feet per each foot of your tree and they have a chart to help with this check out their post –> How Many Feet of Garland Do I Need For My Christmas Tree?
+Decide on a length for your garland.
+If you’re making garland to decorate a centerpiece or tiered tray, 28-30 inches is about the right.
+If you’re making garland for a Christmas tree, The Christmas Loft recommends 9-12 feet per each foot of your tree.
+They have a chart to help with this How Many Feet of Garland Do I Need For My Christmas Tree?

 Photo of a roll of jute twine and garland being strung.
 It's recommended to work off of the roll and cut once you have strung wine corks and beads to the length you want.